JabRef/jabref/docs/adr/0013-how-to-provide-fetchers-with-import-format.md

 Chosen option: "Pass fetchers the format, for each request", because this way less state has to be managed by the fetcher, and less code has to be written.

-### Positive Consequences

-* Good, because code to acquire a fetcher instance does not have to be changed
-* Good, because programmer has to state the requested format explicitly (conversion becomes more explicit)
-* Good, because keeps less state in fetcher

 ## Pros and Cons of the Options